The Dark Side of Gravity: Phenomenological Outlooks: Cosmology

 \subsection{Large Scale Dynamics}

-At last, we know that the standard CDM model is able to correctly predict clusters abundances and galaxy peculiar velocities.
+At last, we know that the standard LCDM model is able to correctly predict clusters abundances and galaxy peculiar velocities.
 Since our framework allows us to take into account the effective large mass induced by the dark side voids, our galaxies are much heavier and extend very far away from the visible part which in some case might be to faint to be detectable.
-Because again the equivalence between the CDM dynamics and our dark gravity with voids dynamics seems natural, successes of the CDM model should convert in a straightforward way into our model success on the large scale provided there is no bad surprise from more detailed simulation studies.
+Because again the equivalence between the CDM dynamics and our dark gravity with voids dynamics seems natural, successes of the CDM model should hopefully translate straightforwardly into our model success on the largest scales provided there is no bad surprise from more detailed simulation studies.

-\section{A cosmological scenario to satisfy the Baryonic oscillation constraint ?}
+\subsection{A cosmological scenario to satisfy the Baryonic Oscillation constraint ?}

 The bayonic peak was discovered (Ref.~\refcite{eisen}) recently in the spectrum of galaxy clusters at a redshift about 0.35.
 The general opinion is that it corresponds exactly to the CMB main peak at 1 degree in the sense that we are dealing with exactly the same scale which were only submitted to the effects of cosmological expansion between z=1100 and z=0.35.
 The ratio between the angular distances to the BAO (z=0.35) peak and to the first CMB (z=1100) peak was measured to be $R=0.0979\pm 0.0036$ and this is believed to be a strong constraint.
-This constraint is obviously not satisfied by our accelerating solution which would prefer a much smaller R. However, it is not obvious that the two observables are directly linked to each other.
-Indeed the 143 Mparsec "baryonic oscillation" peak scale is very close to the typical scale of the supervoids in the universe (133Mpcs for the diameter of the included sphere) and the strange scale of more intense galaxy clustering at distances multiples of 180 Mpcs (z=0.03) which both have nothing to do with the CMB first peak.
+This constraint is obviously not satisfied by a uniformly accelerating solution from last scattering up to know which would prefer a much smaller R. However, it is not obvious that the two observables are directly linked to each other.
+Indeed the 143 Mparsec "baryonic oscillation" peak scale is very close to the typical scale of the supervoids in the universe (133Mpcs for the diameter of the included sphere) and the strange scale of more intense galaxy clustering at distances multiples of 180 Mpcs (z=0.03) which both might have nothing to do with the CMB first peak.
 Our privileged interpretation is that the 3 length scales are related to each other since they correspond to distances in a network structure.
-It might be that this structure left its imprint on the CMB at z=8.4 which would produce the first CMB peak at the observed angular scale.
+It might be that this structure left its imprint on the CMB at z=8.4 which would produce the first CMB peak at the observed angular scale or even more simply that this structure is the same that left its imprint at the z of decoupling if the expansion history has been that of LCDM ever since.